linjiw/linjiw.github.io/content/authors/admin/_index.md

 ## Short Bio

-Linji Wang is a second-year master student at the [**Mechanical Engineering Department, Carnegie Mellon University**](https://www.meche.engineering.cmu.edu/), researching AI and ML problems.
-Linji's primary research interests are on machine learning, computer vision, reinforcement learning and their intersections.
+Linji Wang is an incoming CS PhD student at [George Mason University](https://www.gmu.edu/), researching **Artificial Intelligence** and **Computer Vision**.
+He was a MS student in Mechanical Engineering at [Carnegie Mellon University](https://www.cmu.edu/) and he recieve a BS degree in Mechanical Engineering from [University of Cincinnati](https://www.uc.edu/).
 <!-- {style="text-align: justify;"} -->